MauroCerrato/diagnostics-demystified/articles/010 - ALKS UN‑R 157 — EU essentials for VKO HAAD.md

 - system overrides
 - MRM start and completion

-SOVD-Lab gives us the playground to attach synthetic traces to these concepts and show how evidence could look in a minimal environment.
+SOVD-Lab provides a playground for attaching synthetic traces to these concepts and demonstrating how evidence could appear in a minimal environment.

 ---